aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/shapes/add-a-shape-inside-the-worksheet/_index.md

 ---
-title: "Add a shape on an Excel worksheet"
+title: "Add a Shape to an Excel Worksheet"
 second_title: "Document"
 linktitle: "Add"
 type: docs
 url: /shapes/add/
 aliases: [/add-a-shape-inside-the-worksheet/]
-keywords: "Add shape, Excel worksheet, Aspose.Cells Cloud, REST API"
+keywords: "Aspose.Cells, add shape, Excel API, REST API, cloud SDK, shapeDTO, drawing type"
-description: "Aspose.Cells Cloud REST API enables adding shapes to an Excel worksheet.
-It is supported by SDKs for Android, C#, Go, Java, Node.js, Perl, PHP, Python, Ruby, and Swift."
+description: "Learn how to add shapes (arc, line, rectangle, etc.) to an Excel worksheet using Aspose.Cells Cloud REST API v3.0.
+Includes request syntax, required parameters, authentication steps, and sample SDK code."
 weight: 30
 ---

 This REST API adds a shape to an Excel worksheet.
+The endpoint belongs to **API version v3.0**; ensure that you use a JWT access token obtained through the Aspose Cloud OAuth2 flow (client‑id/client‑secret) and include it in the `Authorization: Bearer <token>` header.

 ## REST API